Abstract

 Dumanshu Goyal

-Dumanshu Goyal is an expert in building large-scale, highly available distributed storage systems and holds 20 patents in the field.
-He currently leads Online Data Priorities at Airbnb as the uber technical lead, with a focus on TiDB.
-Previously, he led in-memory caching for Google Cloud Databases, driving 10x improvements in scale and price-performance for Memorystore.
-Before that, he spent 10 years at AWS, where he was the founding engineer of AWS Timestream, a serverless time-series database, and delivered key durability and availability features for DynamoDB.
+Dumanshu Goyal leads Online Data Priorities at Airbnb, powering its $11B transaction platform and building the next generation of the company’s data systems.
+Previously, he led in-memory caching for Google Cloud Databases, delivering 10x improvements in scale and price-performance for Google Cloud Memorystore, one of the rare times “10x” was more than a slide promise.
+Before that, he spent 10 years at AWS as the founding engineer of AWS Timestream, a serverless time-series database, and architected durability and availability features for one of the internet’s foundational services, AWS DynamoDB, ensuring data stayed available even when Wi-Fi did not.